The session length is 1 hour for the youngest groups and 1 and ½ hours for the older riders.

 A Drink (It is also a good idea to have a snack for the finish).
 For all but the youngest riders this needs to be attached to the bike, or in the rider’s jersey pocket.

-We ask that parents of new and younger children stay for the entire session, we encourage all parents to stay as this helps with the family feel we have in the youth section.
-If you are going to leave your child we must have an emergency contact number and you must be back prior to the session end.
+We ask that parents of children stay for the entire session as this helps with the family feel we have in the youth section, it also helps if there are accidents or riders feel unwell, also on occations we may have to end sessions early.
+If you are going to leave your child we must have an emergency contact number given to the sign on, and you must be back prior to the session end.

 Other information about sessions etc